-You can save this pdf to your phone or print it out and show it to Border Force Officials on your arrival to the UK to explain that you need a stamp in your passport.
+You can save the pdf ‘Request for a passport stamp’ to your phone or print it out and show it to Border Force Officials on your arrival to the UK to explain that you need a stamp in your passport.

 If you are a Registered Traveller, when you arrive in the UK you must go through passport control and see a Border Force Officer – do not use an eGate.
 If you use an eGate you will be entering the UK as a visitor, not as a student.

 Below is an example of a short-term study visas obtained at the UK airport – note the wording which says ‘Leave to enter as a short-term student’ – your visa stamp must have this wording.
 If not, query this with the Border Force Officer.

 For further guidance about seeking entry as a short-term student see the Home Office.